If you’re feeling stuck or if you want to get back on track after some time off, building a routine that works for you is exactly what you need.

 Taking care of your physical health is a must if you want all of the other areas in your life to function.

-If you sit on a desk for multiple hours a day, you need to prioritize stretching.
+If you sit at a desk for multiple hours a day, you need to prioritize stretching.

 A couple of years ago, I was so stiff from sitting and typing all day that I started to feel a tingling sensation and pain in my hands.